National Museum of Taiwan Literature

-The National Museum of Taiwan Literature (NMTL; 國立臺灣文學館 (Guólì Táiwān Wénxuéguǎn)) is a museum located in Tainan, Republic of China (Taiwan).
-The museum researches, catalogs, preserves, and exhibits literary artifacts.
+The National Museum of Taiwan Literature (NMTL; 國立臺灣文學館 (Guólì Táiwān Wénxuéguǎn)) is a museum located in Tainan, Taiwan.
+Operated by Taiwan's Ministry of Culture, the museum researches, catalogs, preserves, and exhibits literary artifacts, and is also the first national literature museum in Taiwan.
 As part of its multilingual, multi-ethnic focus, it holds a large collection of local works in Taiwanese, Japanese, Mandarin and Classical Chinese.

-It was planned as a national-level organization to fill in a long-perceived gap in how the Republic of China's institutions had handled Taiwanese literature as a field of academic inquiry and popular discourse.
+It was planned as a national-level organization to fill in a long-perceived gap in how modern Taiwanese institutions had handled Taiwanese literature as a field of academic inquiry and popular discourse.
 Tainan was chosen for its historical significance as a cultural center.